jakewelsh/jakewelsh/README.md

   Flask web app that extracts structured data from resumes and tracks applications by status.

 - **Personal Portfolio Website**
-  Built with HTML, CSS, and JS, deployed with GitHub Pages to showcase my work and experience.
+  Built with HTML & CSS deployed with GitHub Pages to showcase my work and experience.
   🔗 [View here](https://jakewelsh.github.io/personal_portfolio)

 ---